Black Dahlia

 Elizabeth Short (July 29, 1924 – c.
-January 14–15, 1947), known posthumously as the Black Dahlia, was an American woman found murdered in the Leimert Park neighborhood of Los Angeles on January 15, 1947.
-Her case became highly publicized owing to the gruesome nature of the crime, which included the mutilation of her corpse, which was bisected at the waist.
+January 14–15, 1947), posthumously known as the Black Dahlia, was an American woman found murdered in the Leimert Park neighborhood of Los Angeles, California, on January 15, 1947.
+Her case became highly publicized owing to the gruesome nature of the crime, which included the mutilation and bisection of her corpse.

 A native of Boston, Short spent her early life in New England and Florida before relocating to California, where her father lived.
-It is commonly held that Short was an aspiring actress, though she had no known acting credits or jobs during her time in Los Angeles.
-She would acquire the nickname of the Black Dahlia posthumously, as newspapers of the period often nicknamed particularly lurid crimes; the term may have originated from a film noir murder mystery, The Blue Dahlia, released in 1946.
+It is commonly held that she was an aspiring actress, though she had no known acting credits or jobs during her time in Los Angeles.
+Short acquired the nickname of the Black Dahlia posthumously, as newspapers of the period often nicknamed particularly lurid crimes; the term may have originated from the film noir thriller The Blue Dahlia (1946).
 After the discovery of her body, the Los Angeles Police Department (LAPD) began an extensive investigation that produced over 150 suspects but yielded no arrests.

-Short's unsolved murder and the details surrounding it have had a lasting cultural intrigue, generating various theories and public speculation.
-Her life and death have been the basis of numerous books and films, and her murder is frequently cited as one of the most famous unsolved murders in American history, as well as one of the oldest unsolved cases in Los Angeles County.
-It has likewise been credited by historians as one of the first major crimes in post–World War II America to capture national attention.
+Short's unsolved murder and the details surrounding it have had a lasting cultural impact, generating various theories and public speculation.
+Her life and death have been the basis of numerous books and films, and her murder is frequently cited as one of the most famous unsolved murders in U.S. history, as well as one of the oldest unsolved cases in Los Angeles County.
+It has likewise been credited by historians as one of the first major crimes in postwar America to capture national attention.

 Life

 Childhood

-Elizabeth Short was born on July 29, 1924, in the Hyde Park section of Boston, Massachusetts, the third of five daughters of Cleo A. Short and wife Phoebe May Sawyer.
-In 1927 the Short family briefly relocated to Portland, Maine, before settling in Medford, a suburb of Boston, that same year.
+Elizabeth Short was born on July 29, 1924, in the Hyde Park neighborhood of Boston, Massachusetts, the third of five daughters to Cleo Alvin Short Jr. (October 18, 1885 – January 19, 1967) and his wife, Phoebe May Sawyer (July 2, 1897 – March 1, 1992).
+Her sisters were Virginia May West (1920–1985), Dorothea Schloesser (1922–2012), Elnora Chalmers (1925–2022) and Muriel Short (1929–2023).
+Short's father was a United States Navy sailor from Gloucester Courthouse, Virginia, while her mother was a native of Milbridge, Maine.
+The Shorts were married in Portland, Maine, in 1918.
+The Short family briefly relocated to Portland in 1927, before settling in Medford, Massachusetts, a suburb of Boston, that same year.

 Short's father built miniature golf courses until he lost most of his savings in the 1929 stock market crash.
 In 1930, his car was found abandoned on the Charlestown Bridge, and it was assumed that he had jumped into the Charles River.
 Believing her husband to be deceased, Short's mother began working as a bookkeeper to support the family.
 Troubled by bronchitis and severe asthma attacks, Short underwent lung surgery at age 15, after which doctors suggested she periodically relocate to a milder climate to prevent further respiratory problems.
-Short's mother sent her to spend winters in Miami, Florida, with family friends for the next three years.
-In her sophomore year, Short dropped out of Medford High School.
+Her mother sent her to spend winters with family friends in Miami, Florida, for the next three years.
+Short dropped out of Medford High School during her sophomore year.